michmattera/vet-seed/README.md

 - Understand straight away what this program can offer
 - Be able to create an account
 - Get general information on dogs
-- Be able to calculate if my dog is overweight, underweight, or ideal weight
+- Be able to calculate if dog is overweight, underweight, or ideal weight
-- Calculate which one should be the ideal weight for my dog
+- Calculate which one should be the ideal weight for the dog
-- Calculate how many calories per day I should give my dog
+- Calculate how many calories per day I should give the dog
 - See the summary of the calculation in a table or a file

 **Old user**